aiven/terraform-provider-aiven/docs/resources/redis.md

     * `private_access` - (Optional) Allow access to selected service ports from private networks
         * `prometheus` - (Optional) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations
-        * `prometheus` - (Optional) Allow clients to connect to redis with a DNS name that always resolves to the service's private IP addresses.
+        * `redis` - (Optional) Allow clients to connect to redis with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

     * `privatelink_access` - (Optional) Allow access to selected service components through Privatelink